OICR/softeng-blog/_posts/francois_gerthoffert/2017-06-19-Understand-velocity-and-forecast-with-JIRA-Agile.md

 # Let’s play

-The code (although imperfect), supporting this article is on github and [yours to play with](https://github.com/Fgerthoffert/jira-agile-velocity).
+The code (although imperfect) supporting this article is on github and [yours to play with](https://github.com/Fgerthoffert/jira-agile-velocity).

 <center>
   <figure style="width: 70%;">